feathersjs-ecosystem/feathers-vuex/docs/mixins.md

 The `makeFindMixin` has these unique options:

 - **qid {String}** - The "query identifier" ("qid", for short) is used for storing pagination data in the Vuex store.
 See the service module docs to see what you'll find inside.
 The `qid` and its accompanying pagination data from the store will eventually be used for cacheing and preventing duplicate queries to the API.

-**Important: For the built in pagination features to work, you must not directly manipulate the `context.params` object in any hooks.**

 ### Options for only `makeGetMixin`